Electoral Area C: Discovery Islands – Mainland Inlets Official Community Plan (OCP)

 The current OCP was adopted in 2007 and the new OCP will need to reflect the needs and vision of the current community and address modern challenges.

-See your community’s existing OCP linked here:
+See your community’s OCP guiding plans linked here:

 - Quadra Island Official Community Plan, 2007 (Bylaw No.3050)